eitansuez/spring-petclinic-istio/README.md

     helm install customers-db-mysql bitnami/mysql -f mysql-values.yaml
     ```

+Wait for the pods to be ready (2/2 containers).

 ## Build the apps, create the docker images, push them to the local registry

 1. Compile the apps and run the tests: